Groundbreaking Clauses in "The Lip" Contract

 Korean Industry Watches Closely After "Squid Game" Experience

-Netflix accepted Artists Equity’s view that "sharing the fruits of success with everyone involved on set leads to higher-quality content."
-Dan Lin, head of Netflix’s film division, expressed support, calling it "an innovative model that gives creators a sense of ownership."
+Netflix accepted Artists Equity's view that "sharing the fruits of success with everyone on set leads to higher-quality content."
+Dan Lin, head of Netflix's film division, expressed his support, calling it "an innovative model that gives creators a sense of ownership."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.